 You can see more images on our January Madikwe Trip Report page.

-Here are a few more Sigma 150-600mm lens reviews that you may enjoy reading:
+Here is another Sigma 150-600mm lens review that you may enjoy reading:

 If you would like to compare images between the Sigma 150-600mm lens and the Tamron 150-600mm lens please go here.

 Since we reviewd the Sigma 150-600 Sport lens Nikon brought our the 200-500 to compete with the Sigma.

 Jared's real world comparison proves that both lenses are good and the differences boil down to 'nit-picking' and it would come down to your preference as to weight, maximum aperture (third of a stop difference), more reach, wider, etc.

 For concerts Jared would choose the Nikon for the lighter weight but gives the Sigma a slight edge in sharpness.

 For wildlife I need longer reach (600mm), wider (150mm) for closer subjects and the best sharpness I can get so I am very happy with my Sigma 150-600mm Sport lens.

 And in most cases we cannot tell the difference between Jenny's images, shot with the Sigma Contemporary and my more expensive Sigma Sport!

 We also complement each other as I shoot with a Nikon D3S body so I have the width of 150mm while Jenny shoots with a Nikon D7100, thereby providing her with a 225-900mm reach.
 If the subject is close I can usually get it all in and if it's far Jenny gets the better shot.